frankyeh/Practicum/metrics.md

 **for deriving voxel-wise metrics**
 - always include DTI metrics: (1) nearly all acquisition can fit a tensor model.
 (2) ITS metrics and related biophysics well known.
 (3) if a simpler method works, no need for more complicated one, unless the the purpose is getting better sensitivity/specificity.
 - DKI, NODDI, GQI, and CSD provide more advanced metrics.
 BSM, DSI, QBI are usually used for fiber tracking.
-- avoid using streamline counts as the metrics unless it is "regulated".
+- avoid using streamline counts as the metrics.

 **for mapping white matter tracts**
 - Both MSMT-CSD and CSD provides fiber orientation distribution (FOD).
 MSMT-CSD is more reliable than CSD.